 - Warm water

-You can use as much almonds as you want.
+You can use as many almonds as you want.
 But keep in mind that the almond flour has a short shelf life and goes rancid within a few months.
-It’s so easy to make, so i suggest you make just a few cups at a time.
+It’s so easy to make, so I suggest you make just a few cups at a time.

 - Soak the almonds in warm water and keep for 8 hours or overnight.

 - Peel the skin from the almond, if you wish to do so.

 - If the skin is not very easy to remove, pour some boiling water into the bowl of almonds and keep for a minute.
 Now drain the water away.
 Skin the almonds.